-This report is a product of the combined efforts of the System's staff and advisors functioning under your leadership and is intended to provide extensive and reliable information as a basis for making management decisions, determining compliance with legal provisions, and determining responsible stewardship for the assets contributed by the System's members and employers.
-This report is available to the Governor, members of the Mississippi Legislature, State Auditor, and all member agencies via our website, www.pers.ms.gov.
-These agencies form the link between the System and its members, whose cooperation contributes significantly to our success.
+This report is a product of the combined efforts of the System's staff and advisors functioning under the Board's leadership and is intended to provide extensive and reliable information as a basis for making management decisions, determining compliance with legal provisions, and determining responsible stewardship for the assets contributed by the System's members and employers.
+It is available via our website, www.pers.ms.gov.
 I hope all stakeholders of the System will find this report informative and useful.

-My deepest thanks go to you, our team of staff professionals, the advisors, and others who have worked so diligently as we partner together in the enduring commitment to serve the members and retirees of the Public Employees' Retirement System.
+My deepest thanks go to the PERS Board, our team of staff professionals, the advisors, and others who have worked so diligently as we partner together in the enduring commitment to serve the members and retirees of the Public Employees' Retirement System.

-I remain humbled and honored to serve as your Executive Director and I look forward to working together in the future as we continue to move the System forward.
+I remain humbled and honored to serve as your Executive Director and I look forward to working together in the future.